France’s Altice offers Brazil’s Oi 7bn euros for Portugal Telecom

-The merger between Portugal Telecom and Oi was clouded when the powerful Espirito Santo family's empire crumbled under huge debts this summer, its holding company Rioforte owing PT almost 900 million euros.
+The merger between Portugal Telecom and Oi was clouded when the powerful Espirito Santo family’s empire crumbled under huge debts months ago, with its holding company Rioforte owing PT almost 900 million euros.

 Oi forced its Portuguese partner to sign a new merger agreement after the collapse, cutting its share in the new combined company to around a quarter from the 38 percent originally agreed.

 A Luxembourg court last month effectively decided that Rioforte, the main holding company of the Santo’s non-financial assets, would be liquidated, making it less likely the loan would be repaid.